giaducdang03/lily-lane-store/README.md

 #### Introduction:
 A personal project for the PRJ301 course utilizing JSP/Servlet and the MVC2 model.
 This flower-selling website enables customers to place online orders for flowers and make online payments using VNPAY.
 Users can log in with Google, place orders, view order history, and update their profiles.
 Admins can manage users, products, and orders.

+#### Technologies:
+- Java OOP, JSP/Servlet, MS SQL Server, Design UI with Figma.

 #### Main Function of website
 - Login / Register / Logout
-- User Management (for admin role)
+- User Management, Order Management (for admin role)
 - Shopping: add to cart, update cart, checkout, payment
 - Payment with VNPAY
+- Login with Google account

 #### Screenshot